OPS-E2E-PPE/VBA-Docs/api/Access.Section.DisplayWhen.md

 keywords: vbaac10.chm12196
 f1_keywords:
 - vbaac10.chm12196
-ms.prod: access
 api_name:
 - Access.Section.DisplayWhen
 ms.assetid: cf084727-dab8-9105-c162-7216433eb181
 ms.date: 02/21/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Section.DisplayWhen property (Access)

-You can use the **DisplayWhen** property to specify which of a form's sections you want displayed on screen and in print.
+Use the **DisplayWhen** property to specify which of a form's sections you want displayed on screen and in print.
 Read/write **Byte**.

 ## Syntax